mattbullen/biaxial-rnn-music-composition/readme.md

 ## Biaxial Recurrent Neural Network for Music Composition

 EDIT: It also generates ringtone-like tracks if you stop after a few generations.
-This [sample](https://soundcloud.com/matt-bullen-588974879/machine-learning-generated-ringtone) is based on a handful of Aerosmith MIDI tracks.
+This [sample](https://soundcloud.com/matt-bullen-588974879/machine-learning-generated-ringtone) is based on a handful of Aerosmith and Billy Joel MIDI tracks - I was curious to see what would happen.

 #### Forked readme.md: